-For me, one of the most fun aspects of collection ukiyo-e is working out as much as I can about the print and what it shows.
+For me, one of the best parts of collecting ukiyo-e is working out as much as I can find out about the print and what it shows.
 Although my knowledge of Japanese is very limited it is still possible to find out a lot if you know some basics and you know how to use the resources available to you.
 This blog is a distillation of some of the techniques that I have found most useful over the years.

 You will hopefully receive a result like this, below.
 You can click on each image to see more details, “scraped” from each of the originating websites:

-You can view the original source web-site by clicking the “More information …” link but often the links are broken – so here is what to do for each site:
+You can view the original source web-site by clicking the image you want to look at and then the “More information …” link.
+Sadly though, the links are often broken so I tend to just copy the Japanese text next to the picture and then use it to search on the appropriate website.
+If you want to try following the links though then here is what to do for each site:

 - Use this link: here